Korner - Home Security Anyone Can Use and Everyone Can Afford

 - Looks better - Our unique design consumes less power, which permits smaller batteries, and a smaller Tag.
 And it's one piece, no more fumbling with pairing and aligning.
 And its contoured shape blends nicely with the surrounding frame!

 - Works better - We more effectively discern between vibrations and actual entry, so less false alarms!

 - Applies more easily - Stick them snugly into the corner of a door or window.
 Then pop them off and put them in your pocket when you move!

 Once an intrusion is detected, two things will happen:

 - The Stick will let out a piercing screech to ward off the intruder and alert you if you are in your home (i.e. sleeping)

 - You will instantly receive an alert on your smartphone app that will include two buttons: one to call the police, the other to forward the alert to your friends, family and neighbors.

-The App will allow you to Arm and Disarm the system from anywhere that you have smartphone reception.
+The App allows you to Arm and Disarm the system from anywhere that you have smartphone reception.
 In addition, you can set an Arm/Disarm schedule so the system will automatically Arm and Disarm around your regular working hours.

-The App also monitors the battery life of the Tags.
-You can check battery levels within each Tag at any time, and the App will automatically notify you when the batteries reach critical levels, and provide you a one-button option to order replacements.
+The App also monitors the battery life of the Tags, and the App will automatically notify you when the batteries reach critical levels.

 - Ease of Use - The Tag sticks neatly into the corner of door or window, while the rounded edge contours nicely with the frame – no more aligning.